2010 NMAPC ZISA Criteria

 Zero Recordable Certificate of Merit (under 200,000 hours)

-An NMAPC Zero Recordable Injury "Certificate of Merit" will be awarded to the contractor, industrial business owner and building trades crafts where the project achieved less than 200,000 workhours, as follows:
+An NMAPC Zero Recordable Injury "Certificate of Merit" will be awarded to the contractor, industrial business owner/client and building trades crafts where the project achieved less than 200,000 workhours, as follows:

 1. For hours worked from 50,000 hours up to 199,999 hours with Zero Recordable injuries, applicants will receive a certificate stating the number of hours worked recordable free.